 Tick-borne encephalitis (TBE) is a viral infection, that can affect the central nervous system.
 The virus (TBEV) is mostly transmitted via infected ticks but can also infect humans via consumption of unpasteurized milk.
 While a third of all infected people do not suffer from disease symptoms, the TBEV may affect patients severely and sometimes with long-lasting consequences.
 In Europe, the number of TBE infections is growing.
 Climatic changes contribute to this evolution as it may enlarge tick populations and shift their distribution northwards and to higher altitudes.

-TBE notification rate (map) and reported cases (graph) in Europe
+TBE total cases and locally aquired cases notification rate (map) and total reported and locally acquired cases (graph) in Europe

 When countries report zero cases, the notification rate on the map is shown as '0'.
 When countries have not reported on the disease in a particular year, the rate is not visible on the map and is labelled as 'unreported' (last updated in May 2023).